zackmdavis/Category_War/unnatural_categories_are_optimized_for_deception.md

 There's a _trivial_ sense in which you can interpret any action taken by an agent as being taken because the agent _values taking that action_.
 This theory [is compatible with all possible behaviors and therefore explains nothing](https://www.lesswrong.com/posts/jiBFC7DcCrZjGmZnJ/conservation-of-expected-evidence).

 But the value of decision-theoretic utility functions isn't that "Because utility!" serves as an all-purpose excuse.
 It's that [simple coherence deciderata _imply_ that a rational agent's behavior be describable as maximizing expected utility for some utility function](https://www.lesswrong.com/posts/RQpNHSiWaXTvDxt6R/coherent-decisions-imply-consistent-utilities)—with corresponding _constraints_ on the shape of that behavior.
+[TODO: sentence about Allias paradox]

-In [the von Neumann and Morgenstern formulation](https://en.wikipedia.org/wiki/Von_Neumann%E2%80%93Morgenstern_utility_theorem), agents make choices between _lotteries_: probability distributions over outcomes.
-Given a few hard-to-deny axioms of what sane decisionmaking should look like, we can prove that agents' choices be describable as maximizing some utility function over _outcomes_. _Not_ over lotteries—
+In [the von Neumann and Morgenstern formalism](https://en.wikipedia.org/wiki/Von_Neumann%E2%80%93Morgenstern_utility_theorem), agents make choices between _lotteries_: probability distributions over outcomes.
+Given a few hard-to-deny axioms of what sane decisionmaking should look like, we can prove that agents' choices correspond to maximizing some utility function over _outcomes_. _Not_ over lotteries.

+The phenomenon that the lottery formalism attempts to capture is that when you take an action in the real world, you don't know what will happen with certainty; rather, you have some probability distribution over what will happen as a result of your action, and you want to choose the action with the best result in expectation.
+Actions are justified in terms of _expected_ utility: the sum of the utilities of the possible outcomes weighted by probability.
+Inside the formalism, it doesn't make sense to talk about preferences for taking an action as distinct from that action's distribution of consequences, because [...]

 [TODO Objection: but I assign utility to doing it this way.
 Reply: where would that utility function come from?]
 [TODO: this is a misunderstanding of what "utility" is.
 "Because of the feeling of importance she attached to that decision". vNM showed that their axioms plus preferences over lotteries imply behaving as if maximizing a utility function.
 It's not that an agent assigns utility to choosing this and such lottery; it's just that if it's behaving coherently, it has to act as if assigned utilities to the _outcomes within_ the lottery.
 Similarly, it would be weird and vacuous to assign utility to choosing a particular communication system, but we can look at what info the system is optimized to convey

-https://www.lesswrong.com/posts/DQ4pyHoAKpYutXwSr/underappreciated-points-about-utility-functions-of-both
+ "the utility of certainty" https://www.lesswrong.com/posts/zNcLnqHF5rvrTsQJx/zut-allais https://www.lesswrong.com/posts/DQ4pyHoAKpYutXwSr/underappreciated-points-about-utility-functions-of-both
 ]
 [TODO: decision-determined problems]